VardanMelik/bixrp-old/src/bixd/app/paths/README.md

 High level of a payment
 -----------------------

-1. I make a request for path finding to a rippled.
+1. I make a request for path finding to a bixd.
-2. That rippled "continuously" returns solutions until I "stop".
+2. That bixd "continuously" returns solutions until I "stop".
 3. You create a transaction which includes the path set that you got from the quote.
 4. You sign it.
-5. You submit it to one or more rippleds.
+5. You submit it to one or more bixd.
-6. Those rippled validates it, and forwards it if it;s valid.
+6. Those bixd validates it, and forwards it if it;s valid.
  * valid means "not malformed" and "can claim a fee" - the sending account has enough to cover the transaction fee.
 7. At ledger closing time, the transaction is applied by the transaction engine and the result is stored by changing the ledger and storing the tx metadata in that ledger.